flipacholas/Architecture-of-consoles/articles/wiiu.Rmd.md

 ![An amiibo figurine of Mario related to the new Super Smash Bros title [@games-marioamiibo].](mario_amiibo.png){.open-float .no-borders}

 When the Wii U reached the hand of users, they quickly noticed the GamePad had a **Near-Field Communication** (NFC) reader.
 Initially, Nintendo didn't share the goals of such capabilities and some outlets even speculated that it would eventually enable NFC payments [@io-nfc_note].
-It wasn't until 2014 that Nintendo finally unveiled their intentions with NFC technology: Figurines, which they called **Amiibos**.
-These embed a unique NFC tag [@io-nfc_e3] and games that support them allow the user to 'scan' their Amiibo (by placing them on top of the reader area of the GamePad).
+It wasn't until 2014 that Nintendo finally unveiled their intentions with NFC technology: Figurines, which they called **amiibos**.
+These embed a unique NFC tag [@io-nfc_e3] and games that support them allow the user to 'scan' their amiibo (by placing them on top of the reader area of the GamePad).
 Then, the game will detect which type of figurine is placed and react accordingly (i.e. unlock premium content, create a special avatar and so forth).
 Tags may also bundle small storage (just 512 Bytes [@io-gamepad_brew]) that games may use to store user data.

 `r close_float_group(with_markdown = TRUE)`